adamprocter/games_design/Year 1/Semester 2/Project_1_2.md

 http://www.openpaths.cc

 > OpenPaths is a secure data locker for personal location information.
-Using our mobile apps you can track your location, visualize where you've been, and upload your data to the OpenPaths website.
+Using our mobile apps you can track your location, visualise where you've been, and upload your data to the OpenPaths website.

 OpenStreetMap